jokinkuang/jquery.duoshuo.js/README.md

 # jquery.duoshuo.js
-a jQuery plugin to load duoshuo comments likes and other data
+a jQuery plugin to load duoshuo comments、likes、reposts、views and so on

 ## Dependence